The United Nations Population Fund (UNFPA) has appealed for better access to family planning services to reduce poverty in the Philippines.

-“The right of women and girls to decide freely and for themselves when and how many children to have bring women and girls an opportunity to become great earners,” he added.
+“The right of women and girls to decide freely and for themselves when and how many children to have brought women and girls an opportunity to become great earners,” he added.

 Lolito Tacardon, Commission on Population (PopCom) deputy executive director, said there were currently 101 million Filipinos, with 60 per cent belonging to the poor and middle classes.

 With a growth rate of about 1.7 per cent a year, the population is expected to reach 104 million by the end of this year.
 As we recently reported, the UN has estimated that if left unchecked, the Philippine population could grow to 150 million by 2050.

 Mr Tacardon said poor couples had an average of five children, unlike rich couples who usually had just two.
 He added that he considered it “alarming” that poor families registered more births.

 “We should address the needs of poor families,” he said.